ETHZ-INS/DLCAnalyzer/README.md

 PlotLabels.Multi.PDF(TrackingAll)
 ```

-## FST analysis for one file
+## FST analysis of a single file

 Here we will describe how a FST (forced swim test) analysis for a single file can be performed
-Similar to previous sections, we start by loading and cleaning up our data
+Similar to previous sections, we start by loading and cleaning up our data:

 ```r